yoyonel/go_tutorials/Learning_Go_Programming/CH01_A_First_Step_in_Go.md

-# A First Step in Go
+# Chapter 01: A First Step in Go

 "Go is an attempt to combine the safety and performance of a statically-typed language with the expressiveness and convenience of a dynamically-typed interpreted language."